alextanhongpin/evolutionary-architecture/testing.md

 ## Testing and Different methodology

 There are TDD, BDD.
 There's also `should`, `assert` terms used when testing.
 UseCase requirements can be converted to BDD (GWT, Given When Then style).
 The problem is the test case tends to get long.
 Testing a pipeline service can be hard to setup, since there's a possibility the scenario may branch out, causing repetitive steps to be performed.

+## Testing API HTTP requests

+Testing API HTTP request is probably something I've seen many developers doing.
+While it's not wrong, it doesn't give much details about what we are actually testing.
+When making a HTTP API requests, the system becomes a black box - we don't really care about the business logic that they are performing, only whether they are returning the correct response payload.
+Also, the payload could varies, which leads developers to hardcode the json response, again defeating the purpose of the testing.

+It is better to isolate the business logic into a Service layer, and call them in the Controller layer.
+For testing, we can just test against the Service layer rather than the Controller layer.

+Testing becomes incredibly straightforward too, since we can bypass the middlewares and loggers, and we can also setup our own infra and pass them down through dependency injection.
+Some might argue that middlewares are part of business logic too (authentication/authorization), but again, we are not advocating against testing againt API requests - there's a place and time for it.

+Testing API requests is common if we are testing against a client API/external integration.
+For that, it's a better to look into PACT contract testing.